 The course provides an introduction to the use of decision sciences in health care.
 Student will be able to construct and evaluate an appropriate decision analysis probability tree, value health outcomes, use sensitivity analysis and understand how to conduct a cost-effectiveness analysis.
-Prerequisites: none.
-Restricted to MAS students (AS79).
+Prerequisites: MAS program or permission of department.

 CLRE 265.
 Advanced Regression Methods (2)

 This course will expose and familiarize students with important advanced statistical methods such as methods for numeric outcomes (Linear regression), nonlinear regression, methods for binary outcomes (Logistic regression), methods for counts (Poisson regression) and categorical outcomes (Log-linear models).
 Prerequisites: CLRE 253, CLRE 254.

 This course introduces biostatistical methods used in more advanced clinical research work, including longitudinal data analysis, meta-analysis, predictive modeling (LASSO, random forests, neural networks), competing risks survival analysis.
 Uses the R statistical package.
 Prerequisites: CLRE 253, CLRE 254, CLRE 262.